csci104/docker/README.md

 ## Tips

-### Getting a Filepath
+### Filepaths in the terminal

 For the installation script and when navigating your terminal for the first time, you might need to provide a filepath.
-This represents "where" on your machine a specific folder or file is located.
+This represents where on your machine a specific folder or file is located.

 There are many ways to do this, but this seems like the easiest way for people getting used to using their terminal:

-1. open Finder (macOS) or Explorer (Windows)
+1. open Finder (macOS) or File Explorer (Windows)
 2. find the folder where you want to go to
 3. drag the path into your terminal to get the path

-If you're wanting to change directories like in [Step 2](#step-2-clone-this-repository), you'll type "cd " into your terminal and drag the folder in.
+If you're wanting to change directories like in [Step 2](#step-2-clone-this-repository), you'll type `cd ` into your terminal and drag the folder in.

 If you're running the setup script in [Step 3](#step-3-run-the-setup-script), you will drag your csci104 folder in the terminal